mwyvr/rid/README.md

 ## Benchmark

-`rid` did not have ultra-high performance as an objective; using cryptographically secure random number generation is inherently slower than an incrementing counter such as used in `xid`.
+`rid` did not have ultra-high performance as an objective, as using random number generation is inherently slower than an incrementing counter such as used in `xid`.
+That said even my laptop can generate 1 million unique ids in less than a second, and performance does not degrade significantly as core count increases.

-On my laptop, connected to a fast network (entropy comes in part from the net) writing 1 million generated IDs to /dev/null < 0.7 seconds.
-This is fast enough for any of my use cases.

-    $ time rid -c 1000000 > /dev/null
-    real    0m0.710s
-    user    0m0.448s
-    sys	    0m0.267s

-Desktop with 8 cores/16 "cpus":
+AMD based Desktop with 8 cores/16 cpus:

     goos: linux
     goarch: amd64